craitano/picoCTF_2018_writeups/GeneralSkills/General_Warmup_2.md

 ### Solution:

 Use a decimal to binary converter to convert 27 to binary.
-I just found one online.

 ### Flag: